radioactivedecay/radioactivedecay/docs/source/index.rst

 ============================================

 ``radioactivedecay`` is a Python package for radioactive decay calculations.
-It supports full decay chains, including branching decays and metastable states.
-By default it uses the ICRP Publication 107 radioactive decay data, which covers 1252 radionuclides.
+It fully supports radionuclide decay chains, including those with branching decays or chains passing through metastable states.
+By default ``radioactivedecay`` uses the decay data from ICRP Publication 107, which covers 1252 radionuclides of 97 elements.

 .. toctree::
    :maxdepth: 2